Philosophy and Modern Languages

 College Lecturer in Spanish

 Juan-Carlos Conde is a Professor of Medieval Spanish Literature and Philology at Oxford.
 He teaches the whole preliminary course in Spanish (both language and literature, from medieval ballads to 21st century Latin American novel), but his favourite teaching areas are Spanish Medieval Literature and Spanish Philology.

-Professor of Russian Literature and Tutor in Modern Languages (Russian)
+Professor and Tutorial Fellow of Russian Literature and Modern Languages

 Professor Andrew Kahn’s teaching for the Faculty and Teddy Hall covers an unusually wide range of core Russian papers, including medieval, early modern and the core nineteenth century into the twentieth century.
 He also teaches many of the special authors including Pushkin, Gogol, Tolstoy, Chekhov, and has been persuaded to take tutorials on Mayakovsky and Nabokov.
 For the College he also gives translation classes.

 As the Organising Tutor for Philosophy, Dr Ed Lamb oversees the teaching of Philosophy within the College, as well as teaching undergraduate tutorials for Introduction to Moral Philosophy, 103 Ethics and 114 Theory of Politics.
 He is passionate about teaching and the practice of Philosophy.

 Dr Alex Lloyd is a Fellow by Special Election and a Lecturer in German and teaches language, translation, literature, and film.
 Her main research interests lie in cultural memory, depictions of children and childhood, and the relationship between literature and visual culture.